Israel has an unwritten but broadly accepted national security doctrine. These are its parameters and practical applications.

 - Israel will act to move battles as far away as possible from its own borders.
 This can be done in peacetime by establishing defense parameters or binding security regimes which establish a “cordon sanitaire” beyond Israel’s sovereign borders; and in wartime by pushing the fighting into enemy territory, wherever the border is uncomfortably close to its strategic heartland.

-Israel also must aspire to “defensible borders,” i.e., lines of defense that enable the IDF, based initially on regular forces, to parry an offensive by any hostile coalition (until the reserves are called-up).
+Israel also must aspire to “defensible borders,” i.e., lines of defense that enable the IDF, deployed initially with its regular forces, to parry an offensive by any hostile coalition (until the reserves are called-up).
 Contrary to the claim that “territory has no value in the age of missiles,” the geographic dimension of Israel’s national security concept is extremely important, and even more so in the missile era.
 This is so because Israel’s “center of gravity” is concentrated in a small area around Tel Aviv.
 It is also because of the need even in the missile age to deploy vital assets far from this area, and to keep enemy missile and rocket launchers as far away as possible from vital infrastructure and population centers, thus providing time for early warning and for successful interception of incoming missiles.

 - At wartime, the IDF and the intelligence community should build-up a capacity to carry out offensive operations in two separate arenas in parallel and in progression.
 This means that the State of Israel needs defense from all directions – at sea, on land and in the air.
-And the IDF should be able to go on the offensive on one significant front (today, this would in all likelihood be the northern front, encompassing Lebanon and Syria), and before this offensive has been successfully concluded, it must be able to take the initiative also in a second front (probably Gaza).
-The air force should be able to destroy thousands of targets continuously, in ranges that do not require refueling in the air; and to destroy selected key targets in the so-called “third circle, well beyond Israel’s borders; as well as a few specific high-significance targets at even greater ranges.
-The navy should secure freedom of passage in maritime routes in the Mediterranean; foil sea-borne threats; and fulfill its mission as part of Israel’s strategic deterrent array.
+And the IDF should be able to go on the offensive on one significant front (today, this would likely be the northern front, encompassing Lebanon and Syria), and before this offensive has been successfully concluded, it must be able to take the initiative also in a second front (probably Gaza).
+The air force should be able to destroy thousands of targets continuously, in ranges that do not require refueling in the air; and to destroy selected key targets in the so-called “third circle,” well beyond Israel’s borders; as well as a few specific high-significance targets at even greater ranges.
+The navy should secure freedom of passage in maritime routes in the Mediterranean; foil sea-borne threats; and fulfill its mission as part of Israel’s strategic deterrent posture.

-- Based upon the experiences of recent years (and of earlier periods of conflict), it is clear that Israel cannot hope for a “Berlin bunker” moment; meaning defeat of the enemy, like that of Nazi Germany in 1945 so that hostilities will cease, once and for all.
+- Based upon the experiences of recent years (and of earlier periods of conflict), it is clear that Israel cannot hope for a “conquest of Berlin” moment; meaning defeat of the enemy, like that of Nazi Germany in 1945 so that hostilities will cease, once and for all.
 It has been the bitter fact that after every round of fighting another attempt to strike at Israel follows (until some other, more profound reason leads Arab actors to ceasefire).
 One objective for any round of warfare is for it to end in a manner that delays the next round of fighting as much as possible.
 This is achievable if enemy understands that it must expect a much more painful blow in a future round – given the evident harm it suffers during the fighting.

 In theory, such deterrence is indeed within reach.
 However, it is a slippery concept and there is no foolproof method to secure it.
-(Witness the Arab attack in October 1973 that came six years after the Six Day War, Israel’s most convincing victory; and indeed, the War of Attrition which began with the sinking by the Egyptian Navy of the Israeli destroyer “Eilat” in September 1967, a mere three months after the Six Day War.)
+(Witness the Arab attack in October 1973 that came six years after the June 1967 War, Israel’s most convincing victory; and indeed, the War of Attrition which began with the sinking by the Egyptian Navy of the Israeli destroyer “Eilat” in September 1967, a mere three months after the Six Day War.)

 An achievement that can lead to a long delay of the next war would be if the IDF’ succeeds in destroying enemy military systems and infrastructure, as extensively and as thoroughly as possible.
 In such case, the enemy will find it difficult to rebuild its capabilities unless new systems will be rapidly provided to it third parties.
 The days in which such assistance was assured (e.g., by the Soviets after 1967, or by Iran to Hezbollah after 2006) may well be over.

 In warfare against non-state organizations, it is important to destroy their military equipment, their built-up infrastructure (including subterranean facilities), and to strike at their commanders, but also to smash their myths of heroic resistance and martyrdom by capturing them alive.
 All this is much more significant than the taking of territory.
-(The conquering of territory should be undertaken to destroy enemy assets, not as a purpose in itself.)
+(The conquest of territory should be undertaken to destroy enemy assets, not as a purpose in itself.)
 Thus, in future confrontations with terrorist and hybrid organizations (i.e., terror groups with regular military features) the IDF should aspire for the destruction of (all) enemy military systems in the fullest sense of this term.

 Israel has no direct interest in harming the basic civilian infrastructure of countries which host terror organizations, beyond those elements which would disrupt the war-fighting capabilities of these organizations.
 However, in extreme circumstances, the ability to strike at infrastructure can add to the deterrent equation.